Keyword Research

 Adding related keywords to a page is a smart strategy for increasing topical relevance.
 At the same time, trying to target too many keywords on the same page may dilute their relevance and make it more difficult to rank.

-Here, we show you techniques to address both of these problems:
+Here, we show you techniques to address both problems:

-We’ll also show you some grouping tips to help set you up for your next task: on-page keyword optimization.
+We’ll also share some grouping tips to set you up for the next task: on-page keyword optimization.

-Very few keyword research guides ever even mention on-page keyword optimization.
+Very few keyword research guides even mention on-page keyword optimization.

 We wanted to do better.

 Because keyword research uncovers intent, this is a great starting point for on-page optimization.
-If you understand not only what your users are searching for, but also what they expect to find, you can better create your content to satisfy their expectations.
+If you understand not only what your users are searching for but also what they expect to find, you can better create content to satisfy their expectations.

 We’ve also included a brief overview of where and how to incorporate keywords on the page.
-While this section is mostly beginner level, more immediate SEOs should find the refresher useful.
+While this section is mostly beginner level, more experienced SEOs should find it a useful refresher.

 By the end of this chapter, you’ll understand which type of keyword tracking is right for you, and how to report these numbers to the people who matter.